Flip-disc display

 The flip-disc display (or flip-dot display) is an electromechanical dot matrix display technology used for large outdoor signs, normally those that will be exposed to direct sunlight.
-Flip-disc technology has been used for destination signs in buses across North America, Europe and Australia, as well as for variable-message signs on highways.
+Flip-disc technology has been used for external destination signs on buses and trains across North America, Europe and Australia, as well as for variable-message signs on highways.
 It has also been used extensively on public information displays.
-A few game shows have also used flip-disc displays, including Canadian shows like Just Like Mom, The Joke's on Us and Uh Oh!, but most notably the American game show Family Feud from 1976 to 1995 and its British version Family Fortunes from 1980 to 2002.
+A few game shows have also used flip-disc displays, including Canadian shows like Just Like Mom, The Joke's on Us and Uh Oh!, but most notably the American game show Family Feud from 1976 to 1995, and its British version Family Fortunes from 1980 to 2002.
 The Polish version of Family Feud, Familiada, still uses this board, which was bought from the Swedish version of the show.
-In 2012, Brooklyn-based artist studio, BREAKFAST, began engineering a modernized Flip-Disc technology which was eventually able to flip the discs at over 60 times per second.

 Design

 The flip-disc display consists of a grid of small metal discs that are black on one side and a bright color on the other (typically white or day-glo yellow), set into a black background.
 With power applied, the disc flips to show the other side.
 Once flipped, the discs will remain in position without power.

 The disc is attached to an axle which also carries a small permanent magnet.
 Positioned close to the magnet is a solenoid.
 By pulsing the solenoid coil with the appropriate electrical polarity, the permanent magnet on the axle will align itself with the magnetic field, also turning the disc.
 Another style uses a magnet embedded in the disc itself, with separate solenoids arranged at the ends or side to flip it.

 A computerized driver system reads data, typically characters, and flips the appropriate discs to produce the desired display.
 Some displays use the other end of the solenoid to actuate a reed switch, which controls an LED array behind the disc, resulting in a display that is visible at night but requires no extra drive electronics.